 1. El Querandi Tango

-Honestly, El Querandรญ is the best tango show in Buenos Aires I recommend to everyone visiting the city!
-Tucked away in the historic heart of San Telmo, this venue captures the elegance and soul of tango from the very first moment.
+Honestly, El Querandรญ is the best tango show in Buenos Aires.
+I recommend it to everyone visiting the city!
+It remains my favourite since 2017!
+Tucked away in the historic heart of San Telmo.

-Then the lights dimmed, and the magic began.
-The ambiance felt intimate and cozy, perfect for what was about to unfold.
-El Querandรญ takes you on a journey through tangoโs rich history, told through powerful dance, music, and stunning costumes.
-The show features five talented tango couples, a live orchestra, and two passionate singers.
+- The Show: When the lights dim, the magic begins.
+The ambiance felt intimate and cozy.
+It takes you on a journey through history with five talented couples, a live orchestra, and two passionate singers.
 No unnecessary distractions; this is all about the art of tango.

-What really stood out to me was the energy and connection between the dancers.
-Their passion was contagious, and the interaction with the audience made the experience even more immersive.
+- What stood out: The energy and connection between the dancers.
+Their passion was contagious.
 At one point, a couple was dancing just a few steps away from me.
 It felt like being part of the show.

 BOOK NOW2.
 El Viejo Almacen

-Conclusion: perfect for couples and celebrations (honeymoon, anniversary).
-Most authentic tango show in Buenos Aires.
+- Verdict: This is the perfect choice for couples and special celebrations like honeymoons or anniversaries.
+It is, in my opinion, the most authentic tango show in Buenos Aires.

 4. La Ventana

-Conclusion: La Ventana tango show is for you if you are looking for a great mix of entertainment: tango, folklore, and Argentine history with Evita.
+- Verdict: La Ventana is the perfect show for you if you are looking for a great mix of entertainment, folklore, and a touch of history.

 5. Tango Porteรฑo

-Conclusion: the best bold entertainment show and best budget tango show in Buenos Aires.
+- Verdict: After years of reviewing, I consider Tango Porteรฑo the best bold entertainment show and the best budget-friendly tango show in the city.

 6. Rojo Tango Show